JacksonSorenson/Supply-Chain-Analysis/README.md

 **Automation**

-- Leveraging tools like KNIME to automate workflows.
+- Leveraging tools like pandas and numpy for data automation and feature engineering.

 - Reducing manual effort and increasing efficiency in data processing.